What’s a disliked, disgraced, and dollar-hungry congressman who is not going to jail supposed to do with the rest of his life?

 Obscure politicians first become infamous and then celebrities.
 America now happily confers celebrity upon infamy.
 But Weiner, in cable circles at least, was already a celebrity.
 Then he became infamous.
 Whatever he does, Weiner will be a new case study—the afterlife of an Infa-lebrity.

-This article appears in the June 17, 2011, edition of National Journal Daily.
+This article appears in the June 17, 2011, edition of NJ Daily.